-Live the American Dream with a working holiday in the USA.
+Tace Bleasby tells us about what is was like to live the American Dream on a working holiday at a summer camp in the USA.

 Wake up, eat breakfast, head off to work and sit at your computer.
 Just another day at the office.
 Except your office is made of wood, only a hundred metres from the shore of a beautiful eleven mile lake, surrounded by green fields and tall trees in the Pine Tree State of Maine.